 I listened to reggae music day in and day out when suddenly it came to my attention that I wanted to become something different from everybody else..
 I started by listening to my star reggae singer “Culture Joseph Hills”.
 His music was my inspiration to start writing my own lyrics and started to slowly believe in myself .

-In Gambia I met one of the best band in the country and they gave me the opportunity to work for them packing instruments.
+I met one band and they gave me the opportunity to work for them packing instruments.
 From them I got offered to become a backup singer within the band and eventually to be the leading vocalist of “Real Beat Band” for 3 years.
 After that I decided to take up another position in a “Afro United Band” which I sang for a further 3 years.
-Whilst doing this people started to noticing me within the Gambia.
+Whilst doing this people started to noticing me.
 That was the time when I decided to set my own band up which I named “Selassie Reggae Band”.
-After running my band I end up playing with the family band in a restaurant named “Ali Baba” While playing years in Ali Baba I started working with a music production manager named TJ in the Gambian music studio and with his help I was able to establish my first CD “Dreadlocks” which was published 2 years ago.
+After running my band I end up playing with the family band in a restaurant named “Ali Baba” While playing years in Ali Baba I started working with a music production manager named TJ music studio and with his help I was able to establish my first CD “Dreadlocks” which was published 7 years ago.
 I was well respected by all local people as well as tourist around the world.
 While playing in Ali Baba I met important people from Holland.
 They are the most kind hearted people that I have ever met in my life.
-They were helping me with the music industry in Europe and they also gave me my first invitation to travel to Europe.
+They were helping me with the music industry in Europe and they adapted me as their son.
 This opportunity lead me to live in beautiful life in Finland.
-Finland is very cold in winter times, but full of nice and friendly people and also opportunities to carry on with my music career.
+Finland is very cold in the winter times, but full of nice and friendly people and also opportunities to carry on with my music career.

-At the moment I’m working with “Clash Production” from Holland to establish the “Root Reggae Album”, which should be launched beginning of 2017.
+At the moment I’m working with Jamaica reggae artists and “Clash Production” from Holland to establish the “Root Reggae Album”

 My life looks good now.